-- The assets of the Library exceeded it liabilities and deferred inflows at the close of the most recent fiscal year by \$13,326,498 (net position).
-Of this amount, \$7,933,769 (unrestricted net position) may be used to meet the Library's ongoing obligations to citizens and creditors. - > The Library's total net position increased by \$315,805. - ➤ As of the close of the 2014 fiscal year, the Library's governmental fund reported ending fund balance of \$8,471,869 an increase of \$629,027 in comparison with the prior year. - At the end of the current fiscal year, unassigned fund balance for the general fund was \$3,122,696, or 31 percent of total general fund expenditures.
+- The assets and deferred outflows of the Library exceeded it liabilities and deferred inflows at the close of the most recent fiscal year by \$13,704,004 (net position).
+Of this amount, \$8,287,334 (unrestricted net position) may be used to meet the Library's ongoing obligations to citizens and creditors. - > The Library's total net position increased by \$284,508.